Here’s what you need to know about the locations that Dolly’s highlighted in her NBC special.

 Apart from the fact that you now have the chance to sit in the same booth as both Dolly and Fallon himself, the restaurant also serves as a nod to some fun Dolly trivia.

-The restaurant that Red’s Drive-In is molded after opened in 1946, the year Dolly was born, and served as the location where Dolly had her first burger at the age of six when her father took her on a special trip together into town.
+In 1946, the restaurant that molded Red’s Drive-In opened its doors.
+Dolly was born in the same year, and when she was six years old, her father took her on a special trip to town, where they had their first burger at this location.
 The memory made a great impact on Dolly, as she carried it with her all these years.
 Which we couldn’t be more thankful for, because Red’s has the best shakes in town!

 Those who have visited the park are likely familiar with the modest two-bedroom cabin that resides on the premises.
 Some may not be aware that this is actually a replica of the very cabin that Dolly grew up in.